All Episodes

 That's a good question.

-I didn't even, I didn't you always ask me these every time I've been on your show, you throw something to me I haven't thought of.
+I didn't even, I didn't, you always ask me every time I've been on your show, you throw something to me I haven't thought of, but that's a good one.

-We're asking, we're asking the real questions here.
+We're asking the real questions here.

-Well, I mean the real question.
+Well, I mean, the real question.

 Hey, she needs to stand up.